Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/cooperation/cooperation.md

 # Cooperation

+## What is Cooperation Patterns?

 Cooperation patterns relate to bounded contexts implemented by teams with well established communication.

-In the simplest case, these are bounded contexts implemented by a single team.
+In the simplest case,
+These are bounded contexts implemented by a single team.

-This also applies to teams with dependent goals, where one team’s success depends on the success of the other, and vice versa.
+This also applies to teams with dependent goals,
+Where one team’s success depends on the success of the other, and vice versa.

 Again, the main criterion here is the quality of the teams’ communication and collaboration.

+## Types of Cooperation Patterns

 Let’s look at 2 DDD patterns suitable for cooperating teams:

-- **Partnership**
+- ### Partnership

   Bounded contexts are integrated in an ad hoc manner.

-- **Shared Kernel**
+- ### Shared Kernel

   Two or more bounded contexts are integrated by sharing a limited overlapping model that belongs to all participating bounded contexts.

+## References

+- Learning Domain-Driven Design - Vladik Khononov - O'Reilly